 Mersing To Tioman Ferry Price

-The standard fare starts ar RM35 for adults and RM30 for kids one way.
+The standard fare starts at RM65 for adults and RM45 for kids one way.
+These vary based on times of day and dates, and it can cost a lot more.

 To find the latest ferry price from Mersing to Tioman or to book your ferry ticket from Mersing to Tioman, click here.